Team-intN18-SoybeanSeclab/Typhon/README_ENG.md

 ## Highlights

-- You can complete pyjail questions without a brain, take care of your brain cells and eyeballs
+- You can complete pyjail challenges without a brain, take care of your brain cells and eyeballs
 - Have thousands of gadgets and almost all mainstream bypass methods
-- Supports multiple functions to achieve different functions, such as RCE`bypassRCE()`, for reading files`bypassRead()`etc.
+- Supports multiple functions to achieve different functions, such as RCE `bypassRCE()`, for reading files `bypassRead()` etc.

 ## How to Use